jsmolka/blog/content/posts/the-bottle/index.md

 ![](img/tonicity.svg "Osmolarity [mOsm/l]")

-Here are some examples for popular soft and sports drinks:
+Here are some examples of popular soft and sports drinks:

 <figure>